 I know, I know…I sound like a broken record, but she gets to the meat of the mental game of paddling in this chapter of her book, boiling it down in ways that make so much sense.
 It has been a HUGE help to me; the way I feel about my racing is greatly improved as a result of her sage advice.

 Read it over, make notes, use the hi-liter.
 Her strategies for winning the paddling head game are so solid and useful for every race, not just Chattajack.
-Want the cliff notes?
-Well, not really the cliff notes, nothing takes the place of her comprehensive book, but there are good nuggets in this webinar on the topic.

 This technique comes from Chapter Seven and it has helped me tremendously.
 Get a stack of index cards and write positive affirmations on them.
 Maybe a matra, your favorite inspirational quote, but be sure to also include personal, pointed positive affirmations.
 Here are some examples: